Rain likely at isolated places; humid weather to continue: PMD

 Pakistan

-Monsoon currents from Arabian Sea are penetrating upper and central parts of the country.
+As per synoptic situation, weak monsoon currents were penetrating central and upper parts of country

-ISLAMABAD (Dunya News) - Pakistan Meteorological Department (PMD) has forecast mainly hot and humid weather is expected in most parts of the country during the next 24 hours.

-However, rain-windstorm/thundershower is likely at isolated places in Gilgit-Baltistan, Khyber-Pakhtunkhwa, Kashmir, Potohar Region, Islamabad, Punjab, southeastern/ upper Sindh and northeastern Balochistan.
+ISLAMABAD (Dunya News) - Pakistan Meteorological Department (PMD) has forecast hot and humid weather for most parts of the country during the next 24 hours.
+However, rain-windstorm/thundershower is expected at isolated places in Khyber Pakhtunkhwa, upper and central Punjab, Kashmir and northeast Balochistan.

-According to the synoptic situation, monsoon currents from Arabian Sea are penetrating upper and central parts of the country.
-A westerly wave is present over upper parts and likely to affect central and upper parts from tonight.
+According to the synoptic situation, weak monsoon currents were penetrating central and upper parts of the country at lower tropospheric level.
+A westerly wave was also present over upper parts.

-During the last 24 hours, Rain-windstorm/thundershower occurred in Punjab, Islamabad, upper Khyber-Pakhtunkhwa, southeast/lower Sindh, northeastern Balochistan and Kashmir, while heavyfalls also occurred at isolated places.
-Hot and humid weather prevailed over other parts of the country.
+During the last 24 hours, hot and humid weather prevailed over most parts of the country.
+However, rain-wind/thundershower occurred at isolated places in eastern and central Punjab, Kashmir, upper Khyber Pakhtunkhwa and Gilgit-Baltistan.

-Sibbi remained the hottest place in the country during last 24 hours with temperature surging up to 47 degrees Celsius.
+Sibbi and Dalbandin remained the hottest places in the country on Wednesday with temperature surging up to 47 degrees Celsius.